nextgis/docs_ngcom/source/webmap_clone.rst

 Use this way to copy a Web Map to the main resource group (marked by a house icon in the path panel).

-How to create a new group for cloning
+How to clone to a new group
 --------------------------------------

 If you need to create a new group, click on the folder icon with a plus in the bottom left corner of the pop-up window.